joshnegreanu/haskell-gradescope-autograder/README.md

 # haskell-gradescope-autograder

-OSU CS 381 custom Haskell autograder for Gradescope programming assignments.
+This is a quick implementation for a basic Haskell autograder for Gradescope.